yellowtree/geoip-detect/readme.txt

 = 2.6.0 =

-2 shortcoded for Contact Form 7.
+Support for Cloudflare & AWS.
+2 shortcodes for Contact Form 7.

 = 2.5.6 =